 You are welcome to bring your bike.
 The residence halls have bike racks and some residence halls also have inclosed bike storage.
 We do encourage that you register your bike with the Police Services.

 You may have a guest stay in your room with approval of the roommate(s).
 However, they may stay no longer than three days and two nights in any one week, anywhere in the building.
 For the safety of all the residents it is the student's responsibility to inform RAs of any overnight guests.

 Students may have an aquarium-bound fish in a tank no larger than 25 gallons.
 It is your responsibility to care for your fish.

 We have a Student Health and Counseling Center located on campus for students to visit when they need to see a doctor.
 All students pay a $72 health fee each quarter.
 This allows for many of the services to be without charge and others to have a minimal fee attached.
 This fee is usually at a much lower rate than those charged by the clinics within the Ellensburg community.
 The center is a fully staffed medical clinic and there is a wide range of medical and counseling services available to our students.

 A typical suite is approximately 360 sq. ft.
-There are two and three bedroom suites which include the bedroom(s), common use area, restroom with shower, vanity with sink, beds (standard single), desks, chairs and closets.
-The suites are furnished with telephone jack and cable TV jack.
-Kamola, Stephens/Whitney and Moore have 3-person suites.
-Kamola has 2-person suites.
+There are two, three, and four bedroom suites which include the bedroom(s), common use area, restroom with shower, vanity with sink, beds (standard single), desks, chairs and closets.
+The suites are furnished with a cable TV jack.

 Wildcat Welcome Weekend is the weekend prior to the beginning of classes fall quarter.
 Sessions and functions are scheduled to assist the student in making an easier transition to college life.
 Activities begin Friday evening on opening day.
 Sessions during the weekend are part of University 101 and Music 104.
 Attendance is required.